fahimfarhan/blog/_posts/2019-07-28-Fix-Static-File(CSS,-JavaScript,-Image)-Error-in-Django-Production-with-Nginx.md

 title:  "Fix Static File(CSS, JavaScript, Image) Error in Django Production with Nginx"
 description: Fix Static File(CSS, JavaScript, Image) Error in Django Production with Nginx.
 date:   2019-07-28 21:03:36 +0600
-categories: Python Django Resolve-Error Nginx
+categories: django-production ubuntu-server-18.04 linux python django-deployment django-troubleshooting
 ---
 ### How to Deploy Django in Production
 ### Worst Nightmare of All Time!